dylanturn/GitDIR/README.md

 # GitDIR

-GitDIR is a Python Flask API that allows you to interact with the filesystem directory as if it were a git repository over HTTPS.
-The application provides a simple API for managing your directory operations.
+GitDIR is a Python Flask API that allows you to interact with a filesystem directory as if it were a GIT repository over HTTPS.

 ## Features